klyed/hivesmartchain/docs/ADRs/adr-2_identify-tx.md

 ## Motivation

-There is 2 different kind of keys in a running Burrow node:
+There is 2 different kind of keys in a running HiveSmartChain node:
 - ABCI validator key (even if not a block validator)
 - P2P node key